-Dennis A. Ausiello, M.D.
-Independent Director Committees: Nominating and Corporate Governance Committee stockholders.
-Science and Technology Committee Director since: 2012 Age: 76 American Academy of Arts and Sciences.
-Key Contributions to the Board
+Dennis A. Ausiello, M.D.Independent Director

+- Nominating and Corporate Governance Committee - Science and Technology Committee

 Dr. Ausiello has served as a member of our board of directors since April 2012.
 As required by our corporate governance guidelines, Dr. Ausiello offered his resignation to the board of directors upon reaching the age of 75.
-After considering Dr. Ausiello's many contributions to the board of directors and his specialized experience in areas critical to our company, our board of directors determined not to accept Dr. Ausiello's resignation and Dr. Ausiello was re-elected as a director at the 2021 annual meeting of
+After considering Dr. Ausiello's many contributions to the board of directors and his specialized experience in areas critical to our company, our board of directors determined not to accept Dr. Ausiello's resignation and Dr. Ausiello was re-elected as a director at the 2021 annual meeting of stockholders.

 Dr. Ausiello serves as the Director of the Center for Assessment Technology and Continuous Health (CATCH), Jackson Distinguished Professor of Clinical Medicine at Harvard Medical School and Physician-in-Chief Emeritus at Massachusetts General Hospital, and served as the Chief of Medicine at Massachusetts General Hospital from 1996 to April 2013.
 Dr. Ausiello was the President of the Association of American Physicians in 2006.
-He is a member of the National Academy of Medicine and the
+He is a member of the National Academy of Medicine and the American Academy of Arts and Sciences.